-In our experience, most businesses don’t fail because they invest in their marketing; they fail because they don’t think about how best to invest.
-It is the strategy that falls short.
+Most businesses don’t fail because they invest in their marketing; they fail because they don’t think about how best to invest.
+It is their overall strategy and lack of processes that falls short.

 Despite marketing being at the core of business success, the complexity and importance of marketing are so often overlooked.
 Businesses are so keen to do something that they waste time doing stuff that isn’t going to move the needle.

 This is where a marketing expert should be able to help.

 There is, of course, an important caveat to this statement: if you choose to outsource your marketing, be careful who you choose.

 Sadly, the marketing industry is swarming with fads and off-the-shelf packaged solutions that sell well but deliver very little.